-The Graduate School of Communication aims to attract the world’s brightest students to its international classrooms.
+The Communication Science Schools aim to attract the world’s brightest students to its international classrooms.
 Outstanding students from outside the European Economic Area can apply for an Amsterdam Merit Scholarship (AMS).
-The AMS is a scholarship that covers (a part of) the tuition fee.
-Every academic year the Graduate School of Communication can offer approximately 2 full AMS scholarships.I
+The AMS is a scholarship that covers (a part of) the tuition fee for the studies.
+The budget of the AMS scholarship for the following academic year is determined by the central UvA office each year in October.
+The number of scholarships for Communication Science students is determined on the basis of the available budget and shared on this website.

 Important eligibility criteria